SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 a more civilized time I'd have written this piece with mild manner and utmost politeness.
 But in a more civilized time there'd be no need to write this essay.
 Also I am a mere mortal, and being above the fray is not a spiritual luxury I can afford today.
-That is no excuse of course..
+That is no excuse of course.
 So fair warning ok, cusswords will be typed.
 Don't like it?
 Stop reading.
 Yes I am writing in quite juvenile and puerile mode, but sorry folks, that's my mood today.
 Today, despite my hopes Ōhanga Pai can be about spiritual economics, today I do not feel like a Saint of MMT.

-My challenge to you if you are a nice polite person, then write this essay in our own words to convince a conservative.
+My challenge to you if you are a nice polite person: write this essay in our own words to convince a conservative.
 I've failed at the task.

 The long form would have been an essay about how people who think